Frequently Asked Questions

 Do You Offer Preschool and/or Kindergarten?

 At CMC, we offer fully-implemented Montessori education and childcare.
-Our mixed-age learning communities are an alternative to: child care (for children at least 30 months and ready to work on toilet independence without diapers); preschool (in schedules, age range, and programming we compare very favorably to typical PK3 and PK4 options), and kindergarten (children that spend the equivalent of their first and/or second year eligible for public kindergarten in our program are well prepared to enter first grade or join a Montessori elementary community - they are typically independent learners, fluent readers and writers, and already engaged in elementary level math work).
+Our mixed-age learning communities are an alternative to: child care (for children at least 30 months and ready to work on toilet learning without diapers); preschool (in schedules, age range, and programming we compare very favorably to typical PK3 and PK4 options), and kindergarten (children that spend the equivalent of their first and/or second year eligible for public kindergarten in our program are well prepared to enter first grade or join a Montessori elementary community - they are typically independent learners, fluent readers and writers, and already engaged in elementary level math work).
 We are licensed by the Ohio Department of Job and Family Services and are not recognized by the Ohio Department of Education in any way.
 However, it is our understanding that public and independent schools typically enroll age eligible children transitioning from AMI Montessori programs directly into first grade, often without testing.
 This is because they recognize our Montessori Guides’ training through Association Montessori Internationale (AMI) and their ability to offer a strong alternative to both preschool and kindergarten.
 We are lucky that our trained Children's House Guides have come to us with many years of experience fostering a life long love of learning.

 May I enroll my child two, three, or four days a week?

 We only offer full-week schedules at CMC.
 When all children enrolled in a Children's House attend on a consistent and predictable schedule this supports strong, child-centered communities.
 These child-centered communities are one of the key features and benefits of fully-implemented Montessori.
-If some children attended just 10 to 15 hours a week while others attended over 50 hours a week, the group's makeup would be too inconsistent for a strong community to form, especially around those children that attend the fewest hours.
+If some children attended just 10 to 15 hours a week while others attended 40 to 50 hours a week, the group's makeup would be too inconsistent for a strong community to form, especially around those children that attend the fewest hours.
 Full-week schedules for all children are also supportive of diversity among our Children's House communities.
 If we enrolled children in our Children's Houses based on schedule, the communities that formed would look and feel very different from one another.
 This is a result of key demographic differences between families with preferences and needs for different schedules.
 Requiring all families to enroll in our full-week program is one of the best ways we have found to foster strong, intentionally diverse, child-centered communities at CMC.

 We are choosing not to vaccinate our child, do you accept exemptions?